FERRY SERVICES - OUTLYING ISLANDS

 Park Island double-deck catamaran ferry approaching Central Pier 2

-The service is operated by Park Island Transport Company Limited who have a monopoly on transportation services to/from Ma Wan except during the hours of 11pm and 7am when taxis are allowed.
 Park Island is a private residential development on the small island of Ma Wan which is located under the western end of the Tsing Ma Bridge and is also the location of Noah’s Ark and Ma Wan Park.
 The boats are fast air-conditioned double-deck catamarans.
-Ferries operate at intervals of approx 15 to 30 minutes from 7am until midnight but after midnight until 7am ferry services are replaced by bus services.
+Ferries operate at intervals of approx 15 to 30 minutes from 7am until 11pm but from midnight until 7am ferry services are replaced by bus services.

 JOURNEY TIME – 25 minutes